Skip to main content

 The question then becomes, at what point does a financial reward become so significant that it feels less like an incentive and more like a penalty for declining?
 This is the regulatory space where federal agencies have attempted to provide clarity, though the landscape has shifted over time.

 The Equal Employment Opportunity Commission (EEOC), the agency that enforces the ADA’s employment provisions, has provided guidance suggesting that a program is voluntary if an employer neither requires participation nor penalizes employees who do not participate.
-This ensures that your decision to share personal health information through a or biometric screening is a matter of choice.
+This ensures that your decision to share personal health information through a health risk assessment or biometric screening is a matter of choice.

 The design of the program must offer a genuine opportunity to opt-out without facing a financial consequence that could be construed as punitive.
 This framework is intended to empower you to engage with wellness resources on your own terms, secure in the knowledge that your privacy and autonomy are protected.